Nature of Northern Poland

 Impressions from Northern Poland.
 Shot in May and July 2019.

-Warsaw may not be a beautiful city in the traditional sense of the word, but it sure is a very interesting and vibrant place.
-Built up from the ashes in the 1950s it was constructed with communist ideals und new technological developments in mind.
-The streets are broad and made for a lot of traffic, while residential buildings rise up in the sky surrounded by a surprising amount of green.
-Since the 90s Warsaw is the undisputed capital of capitalism in Poland, so many new skyscrapers were built since then.
-Nowadays the communist and capitalist structures form an interesting although at times contradictory symphony.
+Warsaw may not be a beautiful city in the traditional sense of the word, but it is an exciting and vibrant place.
+Built from the ashes in the 1950s, it was constructed with communist ideals and new technological developments in mind.
+The streets are broad and make for a lot of traffic, while residential buildings rise in the sky surrounded by a surprising amount of green.
+Since the 90s, Warsaw has been the undisputed capital of capitalism in Poland, so many new skyscrapers have been built since then.
+Nowadays, the communist and capitalist structures form an interesting, although at times contradictory, symphony.

-The city of Gdańsk (or Danzig in German) has a long tradition as an important haven in the region of the western Baltic Sea.
-Its history is very much intertwined with the history and tradition of the Hanseatic league, a trade confederation of sailors, which dominated the waters of Northern Europe for centuries.
-The city was largely destroyed during the II Word War and restored after the war by Polish specialists.
-Today Gdańsk is visited by many millions every year from Poland and abroad.
+The city of Gdańsk (or Danzig in German) has a long tradition as an essential haven in the region of the western Baltic Sea.
+Its history is very much intertwined with the history and tradition of the Hanseatic League, a trade confederation of sailors, which dominated the waters of Northern Europe for centuries.
+The city was largely destroyed during the II World War and restored after the war by Polish specialists.
+Today, Gdańsk is visited by many millions every year from Poland and abroad.
 It offers beautiful architecture and a rich cultural life.

 Photographing a dear friend in Cracow, Poland 2014.

-In the last couple of weeks I worked on a complete redesign of the website.
+In the last couple of weeks, I worked on completely redesigning the website.
 The aim was to make it more functional and accessible – and give it a pretty new look.
-So it took a lot of time and I didn’t have much of it.
-Anyway, finally it is ready for 2015 and I can get back to business – posting photography it was, if I remember correctly.
+So, it took a lot of time, and I didn’t have much of it.
+Anyway, finally, it is ready for 2015, and I can get back to business – posting photography, it was, if I remember correctly.

-Before I get to that a quick orientation walk through the new site:
+Before I get to that, here is a quick orientation walk through the new site: